common-fate/terraform-aws-common-fate-deployment/.changeset/strange-ants-rush.md

 "@common-fate/terraform-aws-common-fate-deployment": patch
 ---

-Add ability to restore from point in time backup for RDS
+Point-In-Time-Recovery (PITR) is now enabled by default for the Common Fate RDS database.
+Adds variables to restore from a PITR backup.